 For use with our system, Essex recommends AP Racing R3 brake fluid or AP Racing R4 brake fluid.
-Both are always in stock and available through Essex and our distributors.
 We recommend purchasing three bottles (standard 500ml size) of your preferred fluid to complete the installation.
+DO NOT MIX Castrol SRF with any standard brake fluid.
+If you are running SRF in your car a complete fluid flush is necessary to prevent contamination.

-The goal of bleeding the brakes is to remove all of the old fluid from the system, replacing it with your new fluid.
+The goal of bleeding the brakes is to remove all of the old fluid from the system, replacing it with fresh fluid.
 With a single brake fluid reservoir (which your car has), fluid in the front and the rear of the car will mix.
 You therefore need to bleed all four corners of the car.
-The caliper bleeding sequence is to start with the corner of the car furthest from the master cylinder (mc), and work your way closer to the mc: Passenger rear, driver rear, passenger front, driver front.
+The caliper bleeding sequence is to start with the corner of the car furthest from the master cylinder (mc), and work your way closer to the mc: Generally Passenger rear, driver rear, passenger front, driver front, but a quick glance at the hard lines will tell you for certain.
 The proper bleeding sequence is the lower bleed screw, followed by the upper bleed screw.
 Use a 7/16"/11mm box end wrench on the caliper bleed screws, and an appropriate bleeder bottle (available through Essex).
 When loosening and tightening the bleed screws during this process, just snug them and do not over-tighten.
 The final torque value on your last tightening of the bleed screw should be 150 lb-in.